You would think the purpose of a thank you letter is to thank your donors, but way too many of them have barely an ounce of gratitude.

-Many of you may be working on your year-end appeal, which is great, but have you given any thought to how you’ll thank your donors?
-Thanking your donors after an appeal (and throughout the year) is equally important, yet many organizations leave this as a last minute to-do item and it shows.
+As you work on your year-end appeal, you need to spend just as much time planning how you’ll thank your donors.
+Thanking your donors after an appeal (and throughout the year) is equally important, yet many organizations leave this as a last-minute to-do item and it shows.

 Start planning now

 Don’t wait until the day after your appeal goes out.
 Give yourself plenty of time to plan.

 Figure out what you’ll be able to do.
 I highly recommend a handwritten note or phone call.
 Can you do that for all your donors?
 If not, maybe you’ll break it down by new donors, long-time donors, or donors who have given a certain amount.